TenthPres/TouchPointScripts/README.md

 - [**Classroom Redirect**](ClassroomRedirect) - This tool makes it easier for volunteers to access their Classroom Dashboards.

+- [**Demographic Analysis**](DemographicAnalysis) - This Blue Toolbar report readily allows you to see the basic breakdown of demographic groups, like age groups and Resident Codes for any situation where you see a Blue Toolbar.

 - [**Email Address Archiving**](EmailAddressArchiving) - TouchPoint can only store two email addresses per user.
 While most people probably only use one or two email addresses at a time, it can be helpful to keep track of all of the email addresses someone uses across time.
 This script allows many more email addresses to be immutably associated with a person's record,